lsuutari19/master_thesis_stuff/DIARY.md

 # 17/01/2024
 Try to use opnsense as an alternative for the terraform deployment.
-Niklas posted some images in the cybsec slack channel that could prove useful.
+Niklas posted some VM images in the cybsec slack channel that could prove useful.
 Remember that Freebsd OS images differ a bit from Ubuntu images, take this into consideration.

 Having students understand how UDP/TCP is handled through firewall would be good for students.